-Review of project artefacts and outputs and provide recommendations to the Project Sponsor (WRP PMU).
+Review of project artefacts and outputs and provide recommendations to the Project WRP PMU Lead.

 Members contribute their time in-kind typically or may be cost recovered through the project if essential to project delivery timelines.

-Governance function, regular cadence of minimum quarterly but could be as frequent as monthly depending on project requirements.
+Governance function will have a regular cadence of minimum quarterly but could be as frequent as monthly depending on project requirements, to be agreed by Task Team with the WRP PMU Lead.

 The Task Team is expected to mainly carry out its work via correspondence and other opportunities including in-person meeting.